 About This Treatment

 TAVR is the first FDA-approved transcatheter aortic valve replacement therapy.
-TAVR replaces a diseased aortic valve without open-heart surgery.
+TAVR replaces a damaged aortic valve without open-heart surgery.

-TAVR provides an important new treatment option for patients who cannot have open-heart surgery.
-It also eliminates the need for cardiopulmonary bypass.
-This is because the heart continues to beat while surgeons replace the aortic valve with a new artificial one.
+It provides an important treatment option for patients who cannot have open-heart surgery.
+It also eliminates the need for cardiopulmonary bypass, which helps circulate blood during an open-heart surgery.

 Our surgeons perform TAVR at the Franciscan Health Heart Valve Center in Indianapolis and Crown Point.
 Our Heart Valve Center was the first multidisciplinary center in Indiana dedicated to heart valve disease.
 The team offers a depth of experience working together to treat aortic stenosis and other complex valve disorders.